 What is most essential to Habitat for Humanity’s ability to help families live in safe, decent, affordable housing?
 It is something obvious, but many people never give it much thought: land.
 Access to land lies at the heart of inadequate housing, preventing vulnerable communities from the most basic physical, economic and psychological security of adequate shelter.

-Habitat for Humanity is dedicated to helping families in need of housing, but many families must first have access to land on which they can create a home.
-Although increasing access to land for shelter has long been a priority for Habitat, most people around the world do not have rights to land on which they can live, as many countries do not ensure people’s rights to their property.
-In fact, the majority of the world’s land ownership systems are broken, leading to a large portion of individuals in the world lacking adequate housing.
+Habitat for Humanity is dedicated to helping families most in need of housing, but many families must first have access to land on which they can create a home.
+Increasing access to land for shelter has long been a priority for Habitat.
+As a prequisite to adequate housing, land is foundational to the organization's work.
+Most people around the world do not have the rights to land on thwich they can live.
+Many countries do not enure people's rights to their property.
+In fact, the majority of the world’s land ownership systems are broken, and most people in the world who lack adequate housing are not able to secure titles to land.
 To address this, Habitat for Humanity established the Solid Ground campaign to promote changes in land policies and systems to ensure that more people around the globe have a decent home.

 Through the Solid Ground campaign, Habitat for Humanity is seizing the opportunity to mobilize and leverage its vast network of affiliated organizations and partners in support of access to land for shelter.
 As a global organization that has been working to improve living conditions since 1976, Habitat identified four key areas crucial to the mission by enabling access to land for shelter: